fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

                     (fun y ->
                         (fun z ->
                             // Only once all arguments have been applied in, we make sure
-                            // disposal happens via ce.MapUsing.
+                            // disposal happens via ce.ApplyUsing.
 Exceptions in ce.Apply,
                             // for example, could mean resources are leaked, (similarly
-                            // to the existing weakness for ce.Bind) ce.MapUsing(x, fun x ->
+                            // to the existing weakness for ce.Bind) ce.ApplyUsing(x, fun x ->
                                                             // <- N.B.
-No ce.MapUsing call here because we used `and!`
+No ce.ApplyUsing call here because we used `and!`
-                                    ce.MapUsing(z, fun z -> // instead of `anduse!` for `y` in the CE.
-Similarly, we x + y + z           // could have chosen to use `let!` instead of `use!` for the )                       // first binding to avoid a call to ce.MapUsing )
+                                    ce.ApplyUsing(z, fun z -> // instead of `anduse!` for `y` in the CE.
+Similarly, we x + y + z           // could have chosen to use `let!` instead of `use!` for the )                       // first binding to avoid a call to ce.ApplyUsing )
                             )
                         )